IgorGSoares/IgorGSoares/README.md

 I'm a programmer, game developer and 2D artist who loves make games and be more creative.

-- 🔭 Working with Unity Engine
+- 💼 I have been working with `Unity Engine` since 2022
+- 🎓 Technologician degree on `Digital Games` at Unisinos in 2023
-- 🌱 Studing Godot Engine and improving my art skills
+- 🌱 Studing other engines and improving my own skills
+- 📋 Responsible, dedicated, and good with team work
-- ⚡ Fun fact: During my internship, on of the games I helpt to develop won a "Best Game" trophy
+- 🏆 During my internship in 2023, one of the games I helpt to develop won a "Best Game" trophy

-This GitHub repository serves as a space where I share some of my projects and learning experiences while I'm improving my own skills.
+This GitHub repository serves as a space where I share some of my projects and learning experiences while I'm improving my skills.
 Please feel free to explore and follow my progress!

 ## 📊 Stats
 <!--